SamyPesse/tv.js/README.md

 Complete TV interface for unlimited watching in streaming movies.
 Use iTunes for finding movies informations and BitTorrent for downloading and streaming movies.

-It runs a server which can run in a Raspberry Pi and the UI can be controlled by a smartphone (no need of keyboard or mouse).
+It runs a server which can run in a Raspberry Pi and the UI can be controlled from a smartphone (no need of keyboard or mouse).

-This application is the result of a 24h personal hackathon (7 july 2013) by Aaron O'Mullan (@AaronO) and me (@SamyPesse).
+This application is the result of a 24h personal hackathon (7th of July 2013) by Aaron O'Mullan (@AaronO) and me (@SamyPesse).

 ![screen](https://raw.github.com/SamyPesse/movies/master/screens/1.png)